UltramanKiryu/Group-4/README.md

 Pycharm- as the IDE to use Django

 Roles for the Team:
-Andrew Banks
+Andrew Banks- Team Manager
-Calvin Brinkman
+Calvin Brinkman- Researcher
-Colin Klein
+Colin Klein- Frontend Developer
-Rojal-Bishwokarma
+Rojal Bishwokarma- Backend Developer